jmrsf1/on-the-fly-mt/README.md

   ```

 ## 6) Add corrections to datastore
-->Provide the "corrections.src-trg.json" file (see dataset_processing.py for more details about correct format)
+-> Provide the "corrections.'src'-'trg'.json" file (see dataset_preprocessing.py for more details about correct format) which should be inside of folder <corrections/>.
-->These corrections are added to the main datastore in dstore_dir, overwritting it
+-> These corrections are added to the 'dstore_num' datastore in dstore_dir, overwritting it
+with new version with corrections included.

 ```
   CUDA_VISIBLE_DEVICES=1 python -u run_translation.py  \